nursinghome411

 LTCCC Alert: New Study Reveals Substantial Hidden Profits in Nursing Home Industry

-Read the new study on hidden profits in nursing homes, authored by LTCCC and published in the International Journal of Social Determinants of Health and Health Services
+Read the study on hidden profits in nursing homes, co-authored by LTCCC and published in the International Journal of Social Determinants of Health and Health Services

 Contact: Richard Mollot, 212-385-0356, richard@ltccc.org